 Many elderly women in India suffer from poverty, isolation and social exclusion.
 In particular, elderly widowed women are often denied even basic rights such as food, health-care and are thrown out of their homes by their families.Thousands of such aged widows congregate in India's holy city, Vrindavan, where they usually spend the rest of their lives in austerity, begging for food and living in hovels with no electricity and running water.
 This project seeks to restore dignity in their lives.

-Maitri India's old age home offers a safe, hygienic and comfortable home for 100 elderly widowed women.Our program also provides them essentials for life including daily midday meals, nutritional supplements, clothing and healthcare.
-It will also help facilitate skill development, income generation and secure citizenship rights and government-provided benefits.
-Maitri also ensures the widow mothers' dignity in death through conducting their last rites in accordance with their religious beliefs.
+Maitri India's old age home offers a safe, hygienic and comfortable home for 150 elderly widowed women in 2 co locations.
+It provides them essentials for life including daily meals, nutritional supplements, clothing and healthcare.
+Moreover, it will facilitate skill development, income generation and secure citizenship rights and government-provided benefits.
+Maitri also ensures the widow mothers' dignity in death through conducting their last rites in accordance with their religious belief.

-Our project will provide 100 aged women shelter within a supportive and comfortable environment.
-Through the provision of midday meals, health supplements, and enabling access to general and multi-specialty healthcare, these women will be able to lead healthier lives.
+Our project will provide 150 aged women shelter within a supportive and comfortable environment.
+And provide additional 100 widows meals, health supplements, and enabling access to general and multi-specialty healthcare.
+These women will be able to lead healthier lives.
 In addition, the project will help increase their socio-economic independence by facilitating access to citizenship rights and opportunities for vocational training, skill enhancement and employment.

 Important Notice about Projects in India

 We are currently expecting delays in getting funds to this project due to new regulatory requirements that impact GlobalGiving's ability to disburse to organizations in India.
 GlobalGiving is working hard to address the issue.
 Donations to this project will be disbursed as quickly as possible.